christophherr/Genesis-Connect-for-Woothemes-Sensei/README.md

 Version 1.1.0 forces a content-sidebar layout on course, lesson and question posts to avoid the sidebar showing underneath the main content.

 Version 1.2.0 adds the Genesis Layout options to course, lesson and question posts and archives and the module taxonomy allowing better control about the layout options.
-For backwards compatibility, the single posts are still set to a content-sidebar layout but this can be overwritten by the Genesis Layout options.
+For backwards-compatibiliy, The single posts are still set to a content-sidebar layout but this setting can be overwritten by the Genesis Layout options.

 It should not be necessary to remove the formerly forced content-sidebar layout on single posts with

-<code>remove_action( 'genesis_meta', 'gcfws_force_content_sidebar_layout_on_cpt_posts' );</code>
+* <code>remove_action( 'genesis_meta', 'gcfws_force_content_sidebar_layout_on_cpt_posts' );</code>

 in your functions.php anymore.
 Please use the Genesis Layout options instead.